malachispencer/CV/README.md

 Comfortable working in a team, I am also adept at working on my own intitiative.
 Whether it was sourcing my own students as a private tutor or starting my own YouTube channel, the evidence of this is clear.
 Before even joining Makers - a bootcamp which strongly emphasises the importance of self-directed learning - I taught myself how to code, managing my own time and structuring my own learning, successfully.
 My enthusiasm, passion and dilligence will ensure that I won't require hand holding in any role.

-#### Excellent communicator

-Studying philosophy has bestowed me with the ability to take complex ideas and explain them in a concise, easy to understand manner, this goes for both written and verbal communication.
-In order to have a YouTube channel, solid communication is a must, you can see a short, one minute example of my verbal communication [here](https://www.youtube.com/watch?v=EFkbAElCcUw&ab_channel=Hypertrophy).
-Additionally, I am a member of Toastmasters' London Business School Speaking club and prior to COVID-19 disruptions attended meetings weekly, taking on roles and speaking consistently.

 ####

 ## Education